Time

 Is our pet in pain?

 Different species respond very differently to pain, mainly due to evolutionary adaptations that help survival.
-Frequently, when animals are victims of road traffic accidents, they are able to run away from the scene despite serious injuries.
-It’s thought this response helps wild animals escape a predatory attack, the pain delayed for a period of minutes or hours to allow the victim time to reach safety.
-I have personal experience of this after a surfing accident a long way from shore when I broke two ribs and didn’t feel any pain for an hour or so.
-At least it gave me time to get back to the beach and remove my new wet suit that I thought would be cut off me at Truro hospital!
+Often when animals are victims of road traffic accidents, they can run away from the scene despite serious injuries.
+It’s thought this response helps wild animals escape a predatory attack.
+The pain is perhaps delayed for a period of minutes or hours to allow the victim time to reach safety.
+I have personal experience of this after a surfing accident a long way from shore.
+I broke two ribs and didn’t feel any pain for an hour or so.
+At least I had time to get back to the beach and remove my wet suit before visiting Truro Hospital!

-So our patients fall into two broad categories; those that come in already painful and those that face a potentially painful elective procedure, for example, neutering or removal of lumps and bumps.
-Unless you are bringing your pet in for a routine vaccination or check up, I take the view that all sick animals are in some degree of pain or discomfort, no matter how “trivial” the underlying problem might be.
-Think about how badly your head or joints ache with a simple cold virus, not to mention the effects of Covid!
+So our patients fall into two broad categories.
+1. Those that come in already painful.
+2. Those that face a potentially painful elective procedure, for example, neutering or removal of lumps and bumps.
+I take the view that all sick animals are in some degree of pain or discomfort.
+This is irrespective of how “trivial” the underlying problem might be.
+Think about how badly your head or joints ache with a simple cold virus.

 How does all this affect our efforts to assess pain and so treat it effectively?
-Obviously it doesn’t make it any easier but vets and nurses are now much better at recognising the more subtle signs of pain in dogs and cats.
-Like many animals, dogs and cats become quiet and depressed with chronic, unremitting pain and this used to be interpreted as peaceful resting.
+Vets and nurses are now much better at recognising the more subtle signs of pain in dogs and cats.
+Like many animals, dogs and cats become quiet and depressed with chronic, unremitting pain.
+This used to be interpreted as peaceful resting.
 We now know these animals need more analgesia and we are quick to supply it.
 Quite often, of course, the signs are not subtle at all, especially if the pain is sudden and sharp.
-Most vets develop quick avoidance reactions but the real trick is to read your patient, be gentle and provide good pain relief as soon as possible.
-For those about to undergo an operation, we give pain relief before the procedure as we now know this reduces post-operative discomfort.
+Most vets develop quick avoidance reactions but the real trick is to read your patient.
+Be gentle and provide good pain relief as soon as possible.
+For those about to undergo an operation, we give pain relief before the procedure.
+Why?
+We now know this reduces post-operative discomfort.

 Pain relief is an essential part of medicine.
-Palliation is now a speciality subject in human medicine and it needs to be given similar recognition in the veterinary profession.
-I am glad to say we are getting there.
+Palliation is now a speciality subject in human medicine.
+It needs to be given similar recognition in the veterinary profession.
+I am glad to say we are getting there which is helping us answer the question – is our pet in pain?

 Other blogs you may be interested in